-Application: Employees, trustees, customers, consultants, contractors, vendors and visitors
+Application: Employees, trustees, applicants for employment, interns (whether paid or unpaid), customers, consultants, contractors, subcontractors, vendors, persons conducting business and visitors, regardless of immigration status

 Introduction

 Westchester Library System (WLS) is committed to maintaining a workplace free from sexual harassment.
 Sexual harassment is a form of workplace discrimination.
 All employees are required to work in a manner that prevents sexual harassment in the workplace.
 This policy is one component of WLS's commitment to a discrimination-free work environment.
 Sexual harassment is against the law and all employees have a legal right to a workplace free from sexual harassment and employees are urged to report sexual harassment by filing a complaint internally with WLS.
 Employees can also file a complaint with a government agency or in court under federal, state or local antidiscrimination laws.